-Safe operation of the oven is dependent on the actions and behavior of the oven end-users.
+Safe operation of the oven is dependent on the actions and behavior of the oven operators.
 Operating personnel must read and understand the Operating Precautions in this section prior to operating the oven.
-The end-users must follow these instructions to prevent injuries and to safeguard their health, environment, and the materials being treated in the oven, as well as to prevent damage to the oven.
-Failure to adhere to the Safety Guidelines and Operating Precautions, deliberately or through error, is a hazardous behavior on the part of the end-user.
+The operators must follow these instructions to prevent injuries and to safeguard their health, environment, and the materials being treated in the oven, as well as to prevent damage to the oven.
+Failure to adhere to the Safety Guidelines and Operating Cautions, deliberately or through error, is a hazardous behavior on the part of the operator.